Gero, Gifu: Demographics

 Per Japanese census data, the population of Gero has declined over the past 50 years.

 History

 The area around Gero was part of traditional Hida Province.
 During the Edo period, it was part of the tenryō controlled directly by the Tokugawa shogunate.
 During the post-Meiji restoration cadastral reforms, the area was organised into Mashita District, Gifu.
-The village of Gero of created on July 1, 1889 with the establishment of the modern municipalities system.
+The village of Gero was created on July 1, 1889, with the establishment of the modern municipalities system.
 It was raised to town status on January 1, 1925.
-Gero merged with the towns of Hagiwara, Kanayama and Osaka, and the village of Maze (all from Mashita District) on March 1, 2004 to form the city of Gero.
+Gero merged with the towns of Hagiwara, Kanayama and Osaka, and the village of Maze (all from Mashita District) on March 1, 2004, to form the city of Gero.

 Government

 Gero has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 14 members.